jim-y/wapidi/README.md

 }
 ```

-`EnsureAuthenticated` will be applied to every endpoint this controller registers, while `RequireRole` will be only applied to endpoint defined by the `add()` function.
+`EnsureAuthenticated` will be applied to every endpoint this controller registers, while `RequireRole` will be only applied to `add()`.

 #### What is a middleware?

-A middleware is a traditional express middleware, except, that you have to write middleware factories as the route meta object will be available for the middleware.
+A middleware is a traditional express-like middleware, except, that you have to write middleware factories as the route meta object will be available for the middleware.

 Example: